-- Language diversity is increasing and there is a resulting need for translation services and cultural sensitivity trainings. - Continuing barriers for these community groups relate to language barriers, lack of trust with government systems, and fear of losing immigration status.
+- Language diversity is increasing and there is a resulting need for translation services and cultural sensitivity trainings. - Continuing barriers for these community groups relate to language barriers, lack of trust with government systems, and fear of losing immigration status. - Clients prefer appointments with a community member, advocate, or translator who speaks and understands their language and culture.
+Language barriers persist especially for the South Asian communities. - Mental health is still a stigma in the API community.
+The common saving "don't shame the family" is still prevalent which has influenced residents neglecting their mental health.

-"[Mental health] is kept secret until things are way out of control...only then people will seek help." - Community Member
+"[Mental health] is kept secret until things are way out of control...only then people will seek help."
+Community